Objectives of Verification

 Step Three—Provide digest and digest tip address

-At the moment a ballot enters the system, the voter has the option of also retrieving a digest and digest tip address for use later in verifying a ballot.
-This digest may be defined as a 256-bit hash value that uniquely represents a ledger’s entire history of document revisions as of a point in time.
-And the digest tip address is simply the latest block location covered by the digest that you requested.
+The digest provided in the email confirmation may be defined as a 256-bit hash value that uniquely represents a ledger’s entire history of document revisions as of a point in time.
+And the digest tip address (also in the email confirmation) is simply the latest block location covered by the digest that you requested.

 Notice from the definitions above that the digest and tip address both make reference to time.
 When we perform verification, what we are really proving is that data has not been altered between the time the digest was generated and the verification is performed.
 That is the reason voters are provided the option of capturing and saving a digest immediately after submitting their ballot rather than to use a digest generated later during the verification process.